slimgroup/JUDI.jl/docs/src/linear_operators.md

 J.F.qInjection.geometry

 # Receiver interpolation (if available) and geometry through propagator
-J.F.rInterpiolation
+J.F.rInterpolation
-J.F.rInterpiolation.geometry
+J.F.rInterpolation.geometry

-# Source term, can be a judiWeghts or a judiVector
+# Source term, can be a judiWeights, judiWavefield, or a judiVector
 J.q

 # Options structure